-This table displays the Expected Default Rate for all P2P agreements against the Actual Default Rate by reference to their risk category for the period from 1st April 2020 until 31st March 2021.
-It's important to note that this period covers the Covid-19 pandemic where borrowers benefitted from a range of financial support measures introduced by the UK Government, as well as being able to apply for forbearance on their loans.
+This table displays the Expected Default Rate for all P2P agreements against the Actual Default Rate by reference to their risk category for the period from 1st April 2023 until 31st March 2024.

 Risk Category Expected Default Rate Actual Default Rate Low At the time of the latest assessment loans within Risk Category "Low" are considered to have the lowest risk of loss either due to a low PD rating and/or a strong level of security cover.
-0.51% 0% Medium - Low At the time of the latest assessment loans within Risk Category "Medium Low" are considered to have a modest risk of loss either due to lower than average PD rating and/or a high level of security cover.
-3.16% 1.19% Medium At the time of the latest assessment loans within Risk Category "Medium" are considered to have a moderate risk of loss either due to an average PD rating and/or security cover at standard written down percentages.
-5.70% 3.38% Medium - High At the time of the latest assessment loans within Risk Category "Medium High" are considered to have a higher than moderate risk of loss either due to a higher than average PD rating and/or testing levels of security cover.
+1.54% 0.00% Medium - Low At the time of the latest assessment loans within Risk Category "Medium Low" are considered to have a modest risk of loss either due to lower than average PD rating and/or a high level of security cover.
+3.48% 4.33% Medium At the time of the latest assessment loans within Risk Category "Medium" are considered to have a moderate risk of loss either due to an average PD rating and/or security cover at standard written down percentages.
+5.79% 3.93% Medium - High At the time of the latest assessment loans within Risk Category "Medium High" are considered to have a higher than moderate risk of loss either due to a higher than average PD rating and/or testing levels of security cover.
 This may be entirely normal with certain types of loan, e.g. Development, where the asset value will fluctuate throughout the course of its build period.
-9.24% 6.46% High At the time of the latest assessment loans within Risk Category "High" are considered to have the highest risk of loss due to a challenging PD rating and/or a weakening level of security cover.
-36.50% 30.32%
+13.50% 10.37% High At the time of the latest assessment loans within Risk Category "High" are considered to have the highest risk of loss due to a challenging PD rating and/or a weakening level of security cover.
+27.80% 0.00%